No one wants to overpay their federal taxes. There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 1. Kids and dependents credits

 The Child Tax Credit and Credit for Other Dependents allow you to claim tax credits for each of your qualifying dependents.
-If your modified adjusted gross income (MAGI)—your gross income with certain adjustments—is under $400,000 if filing jointly or $200,000 with any other filing status for 2023, this could mean $2,000 per child under 17 (at the end of 2023) or $500 per other dependent.
-But if your MAGI is over those amounts, you might still qualify for a partial credit.
+If your modified adjusted gross income (MAGI)—your gross income with certain adjustments—is under $400,000 if filing jointly or $200,000 with any other filing status for 2025, this could mean $2,200 per child under 17 (at the end of 2025) or $500 per other dependent.
+If your MAGI is over those amounts, you might qualify for a partial credit.
+Up to $1,700 of the child tax credit may be refundable.

 The Child and Dependent Care Credit covers childcare expenses, or the care of a spouse or parent who isn't mentally or physically able to care for themselves, while you work or look for work.
-It's worth up to $1,050 for one child or dependent, or up to $2,100 for 2 or more children or dependents, depending on your income.
+For 2025, the Child and Dependent Care Credit applies to 20% to 35% of up to $3,000 for care-related expenses for one qualifying dependent, and up to $6,000 for 2 or more.

 2. Retirement savings deductions and credits

-First, any pre-tax contributions you make to a workplace retirement account, such as a 401(k) or 403(b), may decrease your taxable income.
-If you contribute to a traditional IRA and make less than the income limit, you may be able to deduct some or all of those contributions at tax time too, depending on your filing status and, if you're filing jointly, whether your spouse is covered by a retirement plan at work.
+Any pre-tax contributions you make to a workplace retirement account, such as a 401(k) or 403(b), may decrease your taxable income.
+If you contribute to a traditional IRA and make less than the IRA income limit, you may be able to deduct some or all of those contributions at tax time, depending on your filing status and, if you're filing jointly, whether you or your spouse is covered by a retirement plan at work.

 Don't forget: There are annual limits to how much you can contribute to a workplace retirement plan and an IRA.
 But, unlike workplace retirement plans, you have until the tax filing deadline to make last-minute IRA contributions that could reduce your previous year's taxable income.
-Mark your calendars for this year: April 15, 2024 (April 17 if you live in Maine or Massachusetts).
+Mark your calendars for this year's deadline: April 15, 2026.

 There's also the Saver's Credit, a tax credit worth up to 50% of your contribution to a workplace retirement plan or IRA.
 Through this credit, you could receive up to a max of $2,000 if you're married filing jointly or $1,000 for all others.
 Some requirements: being 18 or older, not being a student, and not being claimed as someone else's dependent.